Nitrokey/nitrokey-documentation/nextbox/faq/hardware.rst

   used pins) can be taken from `NextBox' GitHub`_.
 Currently we *do not* recommend adding a fan as the outputs are not controlled yet by the NextBox daemon, so this is also something you would have to do by yourself.

+**Q:**: Can I upgrade the NextBox' RAM size?
+  No, the Raspberry PI 4B has the RAM component soldered onto the mainboard, thus it cannot be replaced/extended.

 .. _USB Documentation: https://www.raspberrypi.org/documentation/hardware/raspberrypi/usb/README.md
 .. _NextBox' GitHub: https://github.com/Nitrokey/nextbox-board